-The majority of mako shark (58%) are caught in the bigeye tuna target surface longline fishery (Figure 3), across all longline fisheries mako are in the top ten species by weight (3% of reported catches) (Figure 4).
+The majority of make shark (55%) are caught in the bigeye tuna target surface longline fishery (Figure 3).
+Across all longline fisheries make are in the top ten species by weight (3% of reported catches) (Figure 4).
 Longline fishing effort is distributed along the east coast of the North Island and the south west coast of the South Island.
-The west coast South Island fishery predominantly targets southern bluefin tuna, whereas the east coast of the North Island targets a range of species including bigeye, swordfish, and southern bluefin tuna (Figure 5).
+The west coast South Island fishery predominantly targets southern bluefin tuna, whereas the fishery off the east coast of the North Island targets a range of species including bigeye, swordfish, and southern bluefin tuna (Figure 5).

-Figure 3: A summary of the proportion of landings of mako shark taken by each target fishery and fishing method.
+Figure 3: A summary of the proportion of landings of make shark taken by each target fishery and fishing method for the 2012-13 fishing year.
 The area of each circle is proportional to the percentage of landings taken using each combination of fishing method and target species.
 The number in the circle is the percentage.
 SLL = surface longline, MW = mid-water trawl, BLL = bottom longline, BT = bottom trawl (Bentley et al 2013).

-Figure 4: A summary of species composition of the reported surface longline catch.
+Figure 4: A summary of species composition of the reported surface longline catch for the 2012-13 fishing year. .

 The percentage by weight of each species is calculated for all surface longline trips (Bentley et al 2013).